 - Chimonobambusa quadrangularis: Square Bamboo

 The most distinguishing features of this bamboo species are the bold colors of its leaves and culms.
 The upright, stately stalks can grow up to 40 or 50 feet tall in a warm, humid climate.
 They have a striking yellow hue, in stark contrast to the deep, luscious green of the long, wide leaves.

 The lowest several feet of the plant generally have little or no foliage, proudly exposing the smooth culms and their eye-catching color.
 The culm sheaths can be pretty persistent, as shown in the photo above, providing another interesting contrast between the golds and browns.

 The genus Schizostachyum includes around seventy different species, mostly from Southeast Asia, but also occurring as far off as Madagascar and some Pacific Islands.
-Despite their wide distribution, these are strictly tropical bamboos, however, and need warm weather year round to really thrive.
+Despite their wide distribution, these are strictly tropical bamboos, and they all need warm weather year-round to really thrive.

 This species is most widespread in Indonesia, hence the common nickname, Sacred Bali Bamboo.
 The botanical name, Schizostachyum, refers to the cleft spikelets on the flowers.
 This bamboo actually flowers annually, but inconspicuously.
 And the plant doesn’t die after flowering, the way some bamboos do.